dustinyanreal/Sentence-Transformer/README.md

-#Sentence Transformer
+# Sentence Transformer

-##Overview
-This is a project that takes in sentences and analyzes them.
-First the project produces embeddings used for different NLP tasks.
-Next the project takes those embeddings and uses them in Sentence Classification and Sentiement Analysis.

-##Task 1
+## Overview

+This project processes sentences to generate embeddings for various NLP tasks.
+These embeddings are then used for sentence classification and sentiment analysis, enabling deeper insights into textual data.

+## Task 1: Sentence Transformer Implementation

-In Task 1, I built a class that acts as my transformer model.
+In Task1, I built a class that servers as my transformer mode, leveraging **bert-base-cased** as the backbone.

-The transformer backbone is 'bert-base-uncased'.
-I chose to use a pre-trained bert model because...
-This also came with a pre-trained tokenizer ...
+I chose this pre-trained BERT model because it has been trained on a vast corpus of text, allowing it to capture contextual representations of words.
+Using this pre-trained model significantly recudes training time and computational costs while also providing good performance for many NLP tasks.
+Additionally it comes with a pre-trained tokenize, which makes consistent tokenization with the model's expectaions.

-I developed a function, encode to transform a regular sentence into a sentence embedding.
+To generate sentence embeddings, I developed an encode function that transforms a regular sentence into a numerical represenation.
-I took a sentence and tokenized it.
-That means for every word inside a sentence, it became a token.
-This also meant that I had to normalize every sentence.
-If a sentence was too short, I had to pad it.
-If a sentence was too long, I had to truncate it so that every sentence was the same length.
-I had to do this so that all inputs entering the model would be the same.
+- The first step in this process is tokenization, breaking down a sentence into individual tokens.
+Since **bert-base-cased** requires 512 tokens as an input, I normallized each sentence by padding shorter ones and truncating longer ones.
+This ensurres that all input sequences maintain a uniform lenth.

-Then I produced the sentence embeddings with the last hidden state's mean... (reason)
+- Once tokenized, I produced sentence embeddings by taking the mean of the last hidden states.
+This helps capture semantic meaning of a sentence.

-Lastly, I normalized the sentence embeddings. (reason)
+- Finally, I normalized the sentence embeddings to ensure that their values remain in a consistent range.
+Normalization helps improve numerical stability and enhances performance in tasks. (i.e classification and sentiment analysis **TASK 2)

-**Reason for my building structure:** (reasons for choices)
+**Reason for my building structure:**

+- **Transformer Backbone:** ``` bert-base-cased ``` has been trained on a massive corpus, enabling it to generate high-quality embeddings.
+The cased variant captures capitalization which is crucial in Task 2, where capitalization can be the different in topics and sentiment analysis.
+- **AutoTokenizer:** This ensured that the tokenization process was the same in how BERT was trained.
+If I used another tokenizer such as NLTK, it could lead to embeddings that give suboptimal performance.
+- **Mean Pooling:** While there are pooling methods, such as maxpooling which focuses on the most activated token, mean pooling gives more of a balanced representation of a sentence.
+- **Normalization:** This method prevents large variations, by keeping embeddings in a similar numerical range.

+**Code for Task 1**
 ```python
 import torch
 import torch.nn as nn